Will CBD ever be available in pharmacies?

 CBD: a food supplement

 And yes, CBD is not a medicine!
-Today, cannabidiol is considered a food supplement.
-The health authorities have not yet recognized the benefits of this molecule and the scientific community has not validated its virtues either.
-By purchasing CBD in a pharmacy, you therefore have products similar to those sold in specialized stores.
-CBD shops and pharmacies ensure in the same way the good quality of their cannabidiol-based products that they market.
-In France, there is still a cannabidiol-based medicine that has been authorized on the market, it is Epidyolex.
-This medicine has the effect of considerably reducing major epileptic seizures in children.
-Sativex has also been authorized, but this medicine has a high THC base to reduce pain for people with multiple sclerosis.
-These two medicines are not available in CBD shops because they are products provided only on prescription.
+Today, cannabidiol is considered a dietary supplement.
+Health authorities have not yet recognized the benefits of this molecule, and the scientific community has not validated its properties either.
+When you buy CBD in a pharmacy, you are getting products similar to those sold in specialty stores.
+CBD shops and pharmacies are equally careful to ensure the high quality of the cannabidiol-based products they sell. in the UK, there is one cannabidiol-based medicine that has been approved for sale: Epidyolex.
+This medicine significantly reduces severe epileptic seizures in children.
+Sativex has also been approved, but this drug has a high THC content, which helps reduce pain in people with multiple sclerosis.
+These two drugs are not available in CBD shops as they are prescription-only products.

 How to find CBD?